Watch our video on how to use swing trading strategies and setups that work.

 Watch for a candlestick close above the 9 exponential moving average on the daily chart.
 Then buy on the first intraday candle that breaks the high of that previous daily candle using the base of that previous candle as a stop.
 It's also nice to spot 9EMA / 20EMA crossovers.
 This is where a 9 day moving average crosses over the top of a 20 day moving average, signaling to the bulls the party is underway.

 You could use a 5 minute or 15-minute chart time frame to find an entry.
-Ideally, you'd want to try and get your entry on the 1 minute to get your best fill, but some traders like to use the 5 min for entries too.
+Ideally, you'd want to try and get your entry on the 1 minute to get your best fill, but some traders like to use the 5 min for swing trading setups.

 Once you get your entry you ideally want to see that 9 ema start to push upwards and separate from the 20 ema.
 The daily candlesticks also need to move up with your 9 ema.
 Sometimes the 9 ema will trade sideways before it starts pointing upwards.
 But, the 9 ema needs to push in an upwards direction for a potential continuation.

 Always wait for confirmation on swing trading strategies.
 Realize, that buying closer to the 9 ema is less risky than buying further away from the 9 ema.
-We want to get the best entry possible so we can stomach the pull backs, dips, and profit taking.
+We want to get the best entry possible with swing trading setups, so we can stomach the pull backs, dips, and profit taking.

 A close below the 9 ema on the daily chart would be a potential sign of weakness and time to either take your profits or cut your losses.
 Also, be aware of your stop from the low of that previous candle to determine if you're going to stay in the trade.